Purpose

 Make sure you are a member of this list.

-- On a client workstation where Outlook is installed, download the RestrictExtRecips-Demo.zip file and extract all files to C:\Program Files\IvaSoft\RestrictExtRecips directory.
+- On a client workstation where Outlook is installed, download the RestrictExtRecips-Demo.zip file and extract all files to the C:\Program Files\IvaSoft\RestrictExtRecips folder.
 Exit Outlook if it is running, then run RestrictExtRecips-Demo.msi and follow the instructions.

 - Start Outlook and click File > Options > Add-ins.
 Select "COM add-ins" in the Manage: list box (at the bottom of the page) and click the Go button.
 Make sure that RestrictExtRecips is in the list.